-INSTRUCTION IN CPR IN SECONDARY EDUCATION CURRICULUM
+INSTRUCTION IN CPR AND IN AUTOMATED EXTERNAL DEFIBRIL-LATORS (AED) IN SECONDARY EDUCATION CURRICULUM

-School districts are required to provide instruction in CPR for students in grades 7-12.
+School districts are required to provide instruction in CPR and the use of an AED for students in grades 7-12.
 The training can be attached to any course, but students must have the training at least once before graduation.

-- · Purchasing additional supplies, equipment, technology, or programs - Requiring general maintenance and upkeep of equipment
+- Purchasing additional supplies, equipment, technology, or programs - Requiring general maintenance and upkeep of equipment